Materials and Ethic

 I hope that by crafting clothes with the finest, earth friendly materials, to the highest level of my skill and ability, you will form an attachment to them and want to wear them for many years.
 Slow fashion means investing resources in a wardrobe of enduring pieces rather than pursuing fleeting trends which quickly end up in landfill.
 Minimal, ethical and conscious production and consumption is the healthy choice for your body, for our collective community and the wellness of our planet.

 Linen is a biodegradable, natural material made from the fibers of the flax plant.
 It decomposes quickly and harmlessly and can be cultivated with minimal environmental impact.
 It’s a hard wearing, stain resistant, hypoallergenic, breathable, thermoregulating fabric which creases in a relaxed, poetic way and softens with age.
-I’m using sustainably and ethically sourced, 100% European laundered linens from Merchant & Mills in the UK.
-Their range inspires me with it’s quality, rich, slubby, loose weft textures and adventurous colourways.
-I’ve included a brief description of each fabric I’ve chosen below, along with their eco credentials.
+I’m using sustainably and ethically sourced linens and I include the origin and eco credentials of each in the product listing.

 Thread